AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-select-data-fields.md

 After you choose data fields, perform one of the following actions:

-- Select **Next** to edit the selected data fields.
-Proceed to <xref:data-view-edit-data-fields>.
+- Apply options to your data field sets.
+Select **Next** to edit the selected data fields and apply other field set options.
+Proceed to <xref:data-views-field-set-options>.

-- Select **Apply** to finish adding data fields to your data view.
-You can always edit the data fields later.
-Proceed to <xref:data-view-configure-grouping-fields>.
+- If you are satisfied with your field sets, select **Save** and proceed to <xref:data-view-choose-data-shape>.